 They also make up 21% of consumer discretionary purchases, which equates to a direct purchasing power of about a trillion dollars.

 Here are some more powerful statistics about them that may come as a surprise:

-- Almost 50% of millennials report that they consider using brands that actively support social causes.
+- Almost 50% of the millennial generation report that they consider using brands that actively support social causes.

-- 37% of them are willing to pay more for products or services that support a cause.
+- 37% of the millennial generation is willing to pay more for products or services that support a cause.